ElectronicGalaxy/Final_Year_Project/README.md

 <br />
 <br />
 <br />
-Many other functionalities of the software was not shown here.
-The purpose of the video and project walk-through was to showcase <br /> the main functions of the software as a all-in-one, simple to use software that can be used as a teaching tool.
+Many other functionalities of the software was not shown here.<br /> The purpose of the video and project walk-through was to showcase the main functions of the software as a all-in-one, simple to use <br />software that can be used as a teaching tool.
 <br />
 <br />
 </p>